Fred Hersch: Composing

-Hersch's career as a performer has been enhanced by his activities as a composer, which are an important part of nearly all of his concerts and recordings.
+Hersch's own compositions feature prominently in nearly all of his concerts and recordings.
 He has received commissions from the Gilmore Keyboard Festival, the Doris Duke Foundation, the Miller Theatre at Columbia University, the Gramercy Trio and the Brooklyn Youth Chorus.
 A disc of his through-composed works, Fred Hersch: Concert Music 2001-2006, was released by Naxos Records.

-Many of Hersch's compositions have been transcribed by music publisher Edition Peters.
-These include Valentine, Three Character Studies, Saloon Songs, and 24 Variations on a Bach Chorale.
+Many of Hersch's compositions have been transcribed by music publisher Edition Peters, including Valentine, Three Character Studies, Saloon Songs, and 24 Variations on a Bach Chorale.

 Hersch was awarded a 2003 Guggenheim Memorial Fellowship for composition.
-In the same year, he created Leaves of Grass (Palmetto Records), a large-scale setting of Walt Whitman's poetry for two voices (Kurt Elling and Kate McGarry) and an instrumental octet; the work was presented in March 2005 at Zankel Hall at Carnegie Hall as part of a six-city U.S. tour.
+In the same year, he created Leaves of Grass (Palmetto Records), a large-scale setting of Walt Whitman's poetry for two voices (Kurt Elling and Kate McGarry) and an instrumental octet; it was presented in March 2005 at Zankel Hall at Carnegie Hall as part of a six-city U.S. tour.

 Accompanist

-Hersch has worked with instrumentalists and vocalists in the worlds of jazz (Joe Henderson, Charlie Haden, Art Farmer, Stan Getz and Bill Frisell); classical (Renée Fleming, Dawn Upshaw, Joshua Bell, Christopher O'Riley, Nadja Salerno-Sonnenberg); and Broadway (Audra McDonald).
-Hersch has accompanied jazz vocalists such as Nancy King, Norma Winstone and Kurt Elling.
+Hersch has worked with instrumentalists and vocalists in the worlds of jazz (Joe Henderson, Charlie Haden, Art Farmer, Stan Getz, Jay Clayton, and Bill Frisell), classical music (Renée Fleming, Dawn Upshaw, Joshua Bell, Christopher O'Riley, Nadja Salerno-Sonnenberg), and Broadway (Audra McDonald).
+He has accompanied jazz vocalists such as Nancy King, Norma Winstone and Kurt Elling.

 Hersch has taught at The New School and Manhattan School of Music, and conducted a Professional Training Workshop for Young Musicians at The Weill Institute at Carnegie Hall in 2008.